 Fire safety advice for people living in high-rise accommodation:

-- Use the stairs, not the lift, when leaving the building in the event of a fire.
+- Do not use lifts when leaving the building in the event of a fire.
+Always use the stairs.

-- If there’s a fire in another flat in the building, you’re usually safest in your own home, unless you’re affected by the heat or smoke.
+- If the fire is in another flat in your building, you are usually safest in your own home, unless you’re affected by the heat or smoke.

-- In the event of a fire, never assume that someone else has called 999.
-Make sure your neighbours know about the fire.
-Bang on their doors on your way out.
+- In the event of a fire, never assume someone else has called 999.
+Multiple calls to a fire are better than none at all.

 Residents living in high-rise properties can request a free Home Fire Safety Visit by calling 01429 874063.

 You can also register your appliances so you will be the first to know of any safety repairs or recalls. www.registermyappliance.org.uk